Geo-Customizing

 What are the requirements ?

-In order to use Geo-customizing, four conditions must be met :
+In order to use Geo-customizing, two conditions must be met :

-1. You need to have a Premium account ; if necessary you can upgrade here.
+1. You need to have a account or above.
+If necessary you can upgrade here.

 How do I implement Geo-customizing ?